ahmad-alkadri/ahmad-alkadri.github.io/content/posts/finally-redeployed.md

 ---
 title: "Finally Redeployed"
 date: 2023-04-10T00:03:06+02:00
+hideSummary: false
+description: Dusting off.
+Seriously, it's been a while since I used Hugo.
+    Glad I still can manage to make it work.
 ---

-Dusting off.
-Seriously though, it's been a while since I touched Hugo.
-Glad I still can manage to make it work.

 Why the return?
 Well I already have my own website at Wordpress [here](https://ahmadalkadri.com), but seeing the changes in its premium plan, and its overly complex interface